vuestorefront/storefront-deployment/README.md

 - `npm_registry`: URL to the private NPM registry.
 Optional field.
 Defaults to `https://registrynpm.storefrontcloud.io`.
 - `version`: Version that will be used for docker image tag.
 Example: 2.3.0, 3.1.0-rc.1.
 If not passed, github.sha will be used

+Any environment variables needed by an application is needed to be set in the Alokai Console.

 ### build-middleware

 ```yaml